elunna/hackem/hackem_changelog.md

     - Has 2 powerful melee slams: (2d18 drain energy/clobber)
     - Also has drain life attacks.
     - Releases a nasty death wail when slain.
 2d18 sonic damage, Stuns
-    - Replaced slaughter wight tile with vomitous ghoul tile from SpliceHack.
 - (Y) zruty
     - Changed zruty from z to Y (to accomodate zouthern animals)
 - (Y) lemur